network-science-lab/infmax-trainer-icm-mln/README.md

 ├── _configs                -> def. of the training configs
 ├── _data_set               -> evaluated networks
-├── env                     -> a definition of the runtime environment ├── misc                    -> miscellaneous scripts helping in trainings ├── ss_models               -> implemented ML models for Influence Maximisation ├── trainers                -> scripts to train models according to provided configs ├── README.md
+├── env                     -> a definition of the runtime environment ├── infmax_models           -> implemented ML models for Influence Maximisation ├── misc                    -> miscellaneous scripts helping in trainings ├── trainers                -> scripts to train models according to provided configs ├── README.md
 └── run_experiments.py      -> main entrypoint to trigger the pipeline